 These are the main steps to using a sit-up type bath.
 Full-length baths often incorporate a raise and lower seat, so the following will refer to upright baths.

 Access the bath via a low-entry step and door

-Door heights will vary and we have some of the lowest height steps available.
+Door heights will vary and we have some of the lowest-height steps available.
 Be careful when comparing other manufacturers as some often quote step heights based on sinking your bath below floor level.
-This often isn’t possible in many homes, so all ours are based on above floor height.
+This often isn’t possible in many homes, so all of ours are based on above-floor height.
 Stepping in and out is much easier with a low threshold compared to stepping over the side of a traditional bath.

 Close and seal the door

 It may be obvious, but the seal is one of the most important aspects of a bath with a door.
 You may read reports or hear of people who have used these types of baths and the doors have leaked.